Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 - `MQTT_SERVER_PORT_DEFAULT string` The port on the MQTT broker to connect to.

 - `MQTT_ID_DEFAULT string` The ID of the client.

+- `MQTT_USE_CREDENTIALS bool` Whether to connect to the MQTT broker using a username and password.
+If false, username and password will still show up on the auto-connect access point, but they can be safely ignored as they won't be used to make the connection.

 - `MQTT_USERNAME_DEFAULT string` The username of the client.